-Business owners, software developers, project managers and leads, cybersecurity professionals within an organization
+Business owners, software developers, project managers and leads, cybersecurity professionals, and operations and platform engineers within an organization who need to clearly communicate with each other about secure software development

-Software consumers, including federal government agencies and other organizations, that want to define required or desired characteristics for software in their acquisition processes in order to have higher-quality software (particularly with fewer security vulnerabilities)
+Software acquirers, including federal agencies and other organizations, that want to define required or desired characteristics for software in their acquisition processes in order to have higher-quality software (particularly with fewer significant security vulnerabilities)

-Software producers (e.g., commercial-off-the-shelf [COTS] product vendors, government-off-the-shelf [GOTS] software developers, software developers working within or on behalf of software acquirer organizations, software testers/quality assurance personnel) that want to integrate secure software development practices throughout their SDLCs, express their secure software practices to their customers, or define requirements for their suppliers
+Software producers (e.g., commercial-off-the-shelf [COTS] product vendors, government-off-the-shelf [GOTS] software developers, software developers working within or on behalf of software acquirer organizations) that want to integrate secure software development practices throughout their SDLCs, express their secure software practices to their customers, or define requirements for their suppliers

 This document’s practices are not based on the assumption that all organizations have the same security objectives and priorities.
 Rather, the recommendations reflect that each software producer may have unique security assumptions, and each software acquirer may have unique security needs and requirements.
 While the aim is for each software producer to follow all applicable practices, the expectation is that the degree to which each practice is implemented and the formality of the implementation will vary based on the producer’s security assumptions.
 The practices provide flexibility for implementers, but they are also clear to avoid leaving too much open to interpretation.

-Although most of these practices are relevant to any software development effort, some are not always applicable.
+Although most of these practices are relevant to any software development effort, some are not.
 For example, if developing a particular piece of software does not involve using a compiler, there would be no need to follow a practice on configuring the compiler to improve executable security.
-Some practices are more fundamental, while others are more advanced and may depend on certain fundamental practices already being in place.
-Also, practices are not all equally important in any particular case.
-Risk should be considered when deciding which practices to use and how much time and resources to devote to each practice.
-Finally, the frequency for performing recurring practices is not specified because the frequency appropriate for any particular situation depends on risk and other factors.
+Some practices are foundational, while others are more advanced and depend on certain foundational practices already being in place.
+Also, practices are not all equally important for all cases.

+Factors such as risk, cost, feasibility, and applicability should be considered when deciding which practices to use and how much time and resources to devote to each practice.
+Automatability is also an important factor to consider, especially for implementing practices at scale.
+The practices, tasks, and implementation examples represent a starting point to consider; they are meant to be changed and customized, and they are not prioritized.
+Any stated frequency for performing practices is notional.
+The intention of the SSDF is not to create a checklist to follow, but to provide a basis for planning and implementing a risk-based approach to adopting secure software development practices.

-The table that defines the practices is below.
-Remember that these
+The responsibility for implementing the practices may be distributed among different organizations based on the delivery of the software and services (e.g., infrastructure as a service, software as a service, platform as a service, container as a service, serverless).
+In these situations, it likely follows a shared responsibility model involving the platform/service providers and the tenant organization that is consuming those platforms/services.
+The tenant organization should establish an agreement with the providers that specifies which party is responsible for each practice and task and how each provider will attest to their conformance with the agreement.

 The Secure Software Development Framework

-This white paper introduces a software development framework (SSDF) fundamental, sound, and secure practices based on established secure software development practice documents.
+This document defines version 1.1 of the Secure Software Development Framework (SSDF) with fundamental, sound, and secure recommended practices based on established secure software development practice documents.
 The practices are organized into four groups:

-Prepare the Organization (PO): Organizations should ensure that their people, processes, and technology are prepared to perform secure software development at the organization level and, in some cases, for each individual project.
+Prepare the Organization (PO): Organizations should ensure that their people, processes, and technology are prepared to perform secure software development at the organization level.
+Many organizations will find some PO practices to also be applicable to subsets of their software development, like individual development groups or projects.